MylesAndMore/Tumble/OG_GUIDE.md

          Z: -340.5
          world: lobby
    ```
-6. Reload the plugin with `/tmbl reload`.
+8. Reload the plugin with `/tmbl reload`.

-7. Join the game by using `/tmbl join basic Mixed`
+9. Join the game using `/tmbl join basic mixed`
 (swap the arena and game type for whichever one you want to play).

 You're done!
 Happy playing!